What Is a Gantt Chart?

-Yes, if your project management software allows it (ProjectManager.com does, by the way).
+Yes.
 You can link tasks to risks, issues and changes which makes it easy to navigate in the software and to highlight when a potential problem might need your attention.
 You can set up columns to display linked tasks and risks with one click.

 One of the easiest and most common things to fiddle with is the division of time that is displayed on the Gantt chart.
 There are two ‘levels’ of time displayed, normally the week and then the day.
 You can change the top tier to show weeks, months, quarters or even years and make the lower tier reflect the smaller division of time.

 You can also color-code tasks, shade out non-working time and personalize other elements to differentiate by team, phase or anything else you want.

 With care!
 Gantt charts are often difficult to print because they stretch horizontally over several pages.
 You used to often see project schedules printed and taped together then hung on the wall, but today most teams try to save the paper and work as far as possible online.